atooma/doc-resonance-ai/docs/source/intro.rst

 * **Act** accordingly with the desired action in the right moment for a magic experience.

-The power of these apps runs into a Resonance AI Application.
+The power of these apps is deployed by your Resonance AI Application.

 To set up a Resonance AI Application you need to have access to the Resonance Dashboard; create a Project to obtain an API Key to embed the SDK in your devices.
 Once you created a Project, you can deploy your API Key within your Resonance-powered apps and start making data useful for your business.
 Sign-in to https://console.resonance-ai.com